snowplow-archive/snowplow.github.com/_posts/2013-10-23-snowplow-team-in-budapest-to-speak-at-open-analytics-conference.md

 ---
 layout: post
-shortenedlink: Join the Snowplow team in Budapest this November
 title: Join the Snowplow team in Budapest the first week of November
+title-short: Join the Snowplow team in Budapest
 tags: [budapest bi summit]
 author: Yali
 category: Meetups